peter88213/yw2mso/README.md

 This is a work in progress.
 Contributions are welcome.

+The yw2mso script creates DOCX files, but formatting issues may still occur.

-The yw2mso script creates files with the extensions "DOCX" and "XLSX", but in reality there's still OpenDocument code inside.
+The yw2mso script creates files with the extension "XLSX", but in reality there's still OpenDocument code inside.

-To fulfill the actual purpose, the following classes must be adapted first:
+To create proper XLSX documents, the following classes must be adapted first:

 - OxmlFile
-- DocxFile
-- DocxBriefSynopsis
-- DocxChapterDesc
-- DocxCharacters
-- DocxExport
-- DocxItems
-- DocxLocations
-- DocxPartDesc
-- DocxSceneDesc
 - XlsxFile
 - XslxCharList
 - XslXItemList